hyperledger-archives/composer-sample-networks/packages/digitalproperty-network/README.md

 ## Work with the network
-Once we have the network complete we can create a business network definition arhive.
-This is the unit will actually be deloyable to the HyperLedger Fabric.
+Once we have the network complete we can create a business network definition archive.
+This is the unit that will actually be deloyable to the HyperLedger Fabric.

 There is a `composer archive` command that can be used to create and inspect these archives.
 The `composer network` command is then used to administer the business network archive on the Hyperledger Fabric.

 ### Creating an archive

 The `composer archive create` command is used to create the archive.
 The `--archiveFile` option is used to specify the name of the archive file to create.
 If this is not specified then a default name will be used that is based on the identifier of the business network (sanitized to be suitable as a filename).
-For example `@ibm_digitalPropertyNetwork-0.1.2.bna`.
+For example `@example_digitalPropertyNetwork-0.1.2.bna`.

 Please refer to the docs for `composer archive create` for more options.